vatsalkesarwani/Google-Code-Jam-Beta-2008/Practice Problems/Problem B/README.md

 #### Problem B: Always Turn Left
 Google Code Jam Beta 2008 Competition

+**Usage Instructions:**

+* Download and put all these files in a folder
+* Use the following command to compile the java programs: javac Main.java
+* Use the following command to run the java programs: java Main < B-small-practice.in

 **Problem Details:** https://code.google.com/codejam/contest/32003/dashboard#s=p1 Also, alternatively given below.

 **Problem:**